Dogs welcome in all seven of our Suffolk holiday cottages

 Southwold – One of Suffolk’s most famous beaches with Summer restrictions as above but Southwold Benes, just north of the main beach, is dog-friendly throughout the year

-We now have hundreds of guest testimonials from our dog owner guests
+We now have thousands of guest testimonials from our dog owner guests

 It’s so nice to be recognised for offering high quality luxury cottages that accept dogs.
 Most people struggle to find this so we score massive K9 brownie points